capivara-dot-dev/pantanal.dev/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    └── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
-    │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so capivara.dev can be imported
-    └── src                <- Source code for use in this project.
-        ├── __init__.py    <- Makes capivara.dev a Python module
-        │
-        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
-        │
-        ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
-        │
-        ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
-        │   ├── predict_model.py
-        │   └── train_model.py
-        │
-        └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py

 > The data folder is not present on the repository and must be made on each person clone